bryanwhiting/blog/sacrament-symbols/receive-the-holy-ghost.md

 So when I take the sacrament every week, I'm making the covenant to always remember Him so that I can enjoy the *gift* of *receiving* the Holy Ghost always.

+***
+Why is this relevant to me personally?

+- the *gift* isn't some separate power that I can offend or please.
+It's not some separate God.
+Instead, the gift is a covenant.
+This changes my focus away from a relationship with the Holy Ghost and instead a relationship with the Savior.
+The purpose of the holy ghost is to point me to the Savior.
+And if I'm not feeling the spirit, it's not about trying to please the Holy Ghost - I just need to begin remembering the savior in that moment.